Summary

 Key takeaways

-• The Double Coat Factor: Due to the thick German Shepherd coat, irradiance must be adjusted to account for 30-50% light attenuation, ensuring sufficient energy reaches the joint capsule.
+- The Double Coat Factor: Due to the thick German Shepherd coat, irradiance must be adjusted to account for 30–50% light attenuation (energy loss), ensuring sufficient energy reaches the joint capsule.

-• Synergistic Care: In 2026, clinical evidence suggests that combining red light therapy with monoclonal antibody treatments like bedinvetmab (Librela) yields superior results compared to either treatment alone.
+- Synergistic Care: Clinical evidence from 2025–2026 suggests that combining red light therapy with monoclonal antibody treatments like bedinvetmab (Librela) yields superior results compared to either treatment alone.

-• Safety First: Effective home treatment requires devices that meet the latest IEC 60601-2-57:2026 safety standards to ensure consistent irradiance without thermal risk or excessive EMF exposure.
+- Safety Standards: Effective home treatment requires devices that meet the latest IEC 60601-2-57:2026 safety standards to ensure consistent irradiance without thermal risk or excessive EMF exposure.

 Understanding the Impact of Hip Dysplasia on German Shepherds